hashicorp/field-workshops-terraform/docs/slides/sentinel/index.md

 ```

 ---
+name: pass-mock
+# Create your Pass Mock

+- Edit the mock-tfplan-pass.sentinel mock file
+  - Make sure that all values of **instance_type** are set to a valid value
+      - such as **"t2.small"** that is in the allowed_types list.

+---
+name: fail-mock
+# Create your Fail Mock

+- Edit the mock-tfplan-fail.sentinel mock file
+  - Make sure that at least one value of **instance_type** is set to a invalid value
+      - such as **"m5.large"** that is not in the allowed_types list.

+---
 name: pass-fail
-# Edit the Pass and Fail Mocks

-- Edit the mock-tfplan-pass.sentinel mock file and make sure that all values of **instance_type** are set to a value such as **"t2.small"** that is in the allowed_types list.
-- Edit the mock-tfplan-fail.sentinel mock file and make sure that at least one value of **instance_type** is set to a value such as **"m5.large"** that is not in the allowed_types list.
+# Testing Best Practices

 - You should always have at least 1 fail and 1 pass test case.
 - Sometimes, you will want multiple fail test cases and corresponding mocks.
 - You might even want more than 1 pass test case and mock.

 ---
 name: polcy-with-cli
-# Test Your Policy with the CLI (1)
+# Test Your Policy with the CLI

-- Now that you have set up your test cases, you can test your policy with the Sentinel CLI.
+- Now that you have set up your test cases you can test your policy with the Sentinel CLI.
   - Navigate back to the directory containing your policy.
   - Run the following command:
-**sentinel test restrict-ec2-instance-type.sentinel**
+      - **sentinel test restrict-ec2-instance-type.sentinel**
   - To see the outputs of the print statements, change this to:
-**sentinel test –verbose restrict-ec2-instance-type.sentinel**
+      - **sentinel test –verbose restrict-ec2-instance-type.sentinel**
--You can also apply a policy with the sentinel apply command, but you must set up a Sentinel configuration file like the "sentinel.json" file downloaded with the mocks or a "sentinel.hcl" file.

 ---
 name: policy-with-cli
-#Test Your Policy with the CLI (2)
+# Test Your Policy with the CLI

 - The first command gives:
 ```